jentery/mdia200v7/worksheet1.md

 ## When to Submit It

-A response to Worksheet 1 is due by Monday, October 5th, but there is a 24-hour grace period through Tuesday, October 6th.
+Worksheet 1 is due by Monday, October 5th, but there is a 24-hour grace period through Tuesday, October 6th.
 I will deduct five points for every business day I receive Worksheet 1 after October 6th.
-I will close the submission portal for Worksheet 1 at 10am on Monday, October 19th, and cannot accept any submissions after the portal closes.
+I will close the submission portal on Monday, October 19th, and cannot accept submissions after it closes.

 I will not accept any submissions by email.
 Thanks for understanding.